- 11 Dec 2024

 Add the site_id and revision_id to the qwilt_cdn_site_activation resource in the Terraform configuration.
 If the site has an associated certificate, also add the certificate_id.

 When setting the values, we recommend using a reference to achieve implicit dependencies between resources.
-Note that if you plan to reference a certificate in this way, the certificate must first be imported into Terraform.
+Note that if you plan to reference a certificate or certificate template in this way, the certificate/certificate template must first be imported into Terraform.

 For example: